jesimone57/spring_boot_rest_examples/README.md

 6. Compute all Armstrong numbers in a given range (Note: Armstrong number (also known as Narcistic numbers): An n-digit number equal to the sum of the nth powers of its digits.)
 Reference see [http://mathworld.wolfram.com/NarcissisticNumber.html](http://mathworld.wolfram.com/NarcissisticNumber.html)
+7. Compute all palindromic numbers in a given range

 NOTE:
 If you try to hit an invalid endpoint, the Spring controller advice will produce a